Optimization of factorization scale in QED Drell-Yan-like processes: Factorization scale choices

 By integrating the corrected cross section from $z_{min}=0.1$ to $1$ at $\sqrt{s}=240$~GeV, we include the contribution due to the radiative return to the $Z$ resonance into the integration domain, and that yields unusually large corrections.
 Thus, at $e^+e^-$ colliders with energies above the $Z$ peak, one can expect quite a lot of events due to radiative return to the peak, and the theoretical uncertainties in the description of such events will suffer from large, yet unknown, higher-order contributions.

-Figs. \ref{fig:pms240} and \ref{fig:pms5K} show the LO and NLO corrections as a function of the factorization scale choice with $z_{min}=0.1$.
+Figs. \ref{fig:pms240} and \ref{fig:pms5K} show the LL and NLL corrections as a function of the factorization scale choice with $z_{min}=0.1$.
+They are compared to the results with the factorization scale $\mu_F = \sqrt{sz}$, the corresponding lines are marked $h_{ij} (L + \ln z)$.
 The center-of-mass (c.m.s.) energies are $240$~GeV and $3$~TeV, which correspond to the optimal energy of associated production of Higgs and $Z$ bosons and to the maximal energy of the CLIC collider project~\cite{Linssen:2012hp}, respectively.
 The factorization scale varies from $10$~GeV to the maximal c.m.s. energy.
 The complete correction of the particular order in $\alpha$ does not depend on the factorization scale.
-Fig.~\ref{fig:pms5K} shows the $\mathcal{O}(\alpha^1)$ and $\mathcal{O}(\alpha^2)$ corrections with different scaling for better readability.
+Figs.~\ref{fig:pms240} and \ref{fig:pms5K} show the $\mathcal{O}(\alpha^1)$ and $\mathcal{O}(\alpha^2)$ corrections with different scaling for better readability.
+One can see that the leading logarithmic contributions $h_{11}$ and $h_{22}$ strongly depend on $\mu_F$, while in the next-to-leading approximation the dependence becomes rather weak.
+The conventional choice of the factorization scale $\mu_F = \sqrt{sz}$ is certainly not optimal in the LL approximation, but occasionally it works reasonably well in the NLL case.

-The optimal factorization scale for a particular order is located at the intersection of the LO and LO+NLO correction curves.
-This means that NLO correction is absorbed into LO one.
+The optimal factorization scale for a particular order is located at the intersection of the LL and LL+NLL correction curves.
+This means that NLL correction is absorbed into LL one.
 For the order $\mathcal{O(\alpha)}$ it is about $150$~GeV, and one can see that our preferable scale $\sqrt{s/e}$ is consistent with it, since $ {240}/\sqrt{e}\approx146$.
 It is important that in higher orders, due to more complicated structure of corrections~\cite{Arbuzov:2024tac}, this intersection point shifts.
 The position of the point also depends on cuts and other experimental conditions.
-Thus, there can be no ideal choice of factorization scale.
-According to the PMS approach, the best factorization scale choice is at $\mu_F=\sqrt{s}$ where the tangent to the graph has the smallest slope.
+Thus, there can be no ideal choice of factorization scale but its optimization is nonetheless important.